-A conception date calculator helps determine when fertilization likely occurred during your pregnancy.
+This accurate conception calculator helps you determine when fertilization likely occurred during your pregnancy.
+Whether you are trying to find out "when did I conceive?" or need an accurate conception date for medical records, this free online tool provides reliable estimates.
 The most common method uses your last menstrual period (LMP): conception typically happens about 14 days after the first day of your period, adjusted for your cycle length.
 If you know your due date, you can reverse-calculate by subtracting 266 days (38 weeks).
 If you have an ultrasound measurement, conception date can be derived from the gestational age at the time of the scan.
-This calculator provides an estimate — actual conception timing can vary by a few days.
+This accurate conception calculator provides an estimate — actual conception timing can vary by a few days.

-Conception date calculators provide an estimate within ±2-3 days.
+This accurate conception calculator provides an estimate within ±2-3 days.
 The LMP method assumes ovulation on day 14 of a 28-day cycle, but actual ovulation can vary.
-Ultrasound-based calculation in the first trimester is the most accurate, typically within ±3-5 days.
+Ultrasound-based calculation in the first trimester is the most accurate method, typically within ±3-5 days.

 The fertile window is the period during which conception is possible, typically spanning 5-6 days ending on ovulation day.
 Sperm can survive in the reproductive tract for up to 5 days, while the egg is viable for about 12-24 hours after ovulation.